Astronomy equipment — telescopes, mounts, and accessories for UK stargazing

 A Barlow lens is not technically an eyepiece, but it's the cheapest way to double your eyepiece collection.
 Put it in the focuser, screw an eyepiece into the top, and the focal length is halved.
 Your 25mm becomes 12.5mm.
 Your 10mm becomes 5mm.
 Suddenly you have high-power options you couldn't afford.

 The Astro Essentials 2× is a solid mid-range Barlow.
 The multi-coated doublet design keeps image quality respectable even at the doubled magnification, and the T-thread at the rear means you can attach cameras for planetary imaging.
-At £27 it's the entry-level Barlow — not premium, but not cheap rubbish either.
+At around £55 it's a solid mid-range Barlow — not premium, but not cheap rubbish either.

 Barlows have limits: they halve eye relief (making high magnification uncomfortable), they add another optical element (slight image dimming), and they only work down to about 4× (your scope's absolute minimum magnification).
 But for planetary work on a tight budget, a Barlow is force-multiplier thinking.